 - Family restaurants are where kids can shout, yell or cry and nobody dare stare at you.
 So prefer eating out in family restaurants or kid friendly restaurants.

-Have a pleasant dining experience the next time you dine out with your toddler!
+With these 9 tips for dining out with toddlers, have a pleasant dining experience the next time you dine out with your toddler!